One of the best ways to set yourself up for a successful headshot session is through preparation and goal setting.

 Speaking of wardrobe, this brings us back to preparation, but it’s also a part of goal setting – it is very important that you bring plenty of wardrobe choices for your session.
 What we wear affects how we feel.
 And the color of your clothes, and their style, will influence what people think when they see your headshot.
 So, it’s important to wear clothes that suggest your character type.
 In the most general of terms, your commercial shot wants to be more colorful, and your theatrical shot wants to be a bit more muted (darker tones).
 It will certainly help to bring colors that work well with your skin tone and bring out the color of your eyes, and it’s also nice to layer (a colored T-shirt or tank top under a button up; a shirt with a jacket; a shirt with a blazer, etc.).
 I am never going to photograph you from head to toe (unless you warn me ahead of time), so wear whatever shoes are most comfortable.
-Sometimes patterns can be distracting, so please don’t bring in a ton of busy wardrobe choices – solid colors work best, but flannel-type patterns can work well.
 And, no jewelry (earrings, necklaces), please.

 Hair and makeup: Please come to the session “hair and makeup ready,” and if your hair tends to move a lot or become unruly, bring some product so we can keep things in order during the photoshoot.
 If you will be bringing and hair and makeup artist, that is welcomed, and if you need a referral, please check out the FAQ page here on this webiste.

 If you need anything else before our session, please reach out.
 I am available via Email or phone.